ABOUT:

 PRODUCTION:

-I mainly used Excel to create the production schedule and some smaller documents to help us track the progress of the different stages of each shot as well as managing all our assets and calculating our render times.
+We mainly used Excel to create the production schedule and some other documents to help us track the progress of the different stages of each shot, as well as managing all our assets and calculating our render times.

 See the three images below for the key planning tools we used.